MichaelMarch/wiki-linker/README.md

 # Wiki Linker

-A python bot for finding a path (of articles) between 2 Wikipedia articles.
+A web application for finding a path (of articles) between 2 Wikipedia articles.

 ## Prerequisites